This Slow Cooker Honey Sesame Chicken is a super flavorful crock pot chicken dish that only takes 10 minutes of prep!

 Instructions

-- Lightly season both sides of chicken with salt and pepper; transfer to the slow cooker.
+- Lightly season both sides of chicken with salt and pepper; transfer to a 6 quart crockpot coated with nonstick cooking spray.

-- In a medium bowl, whisk together the honey, soy sauce, onion, ketchup, oil, garlic and pepper flakes.
+- In a medium bowl, whisk together the honey, soy sauce, ketchup, vegetable oil, sesame oil, onion, garlic, and red pepper flakes.
 Pour over chicken.

-- Remove chicken from the slow cooker, but leave the sauce.
+- Remove chicken from the crockpot, but leave the sauce.

-- Dissolve 4 teaspoons of cornstarch in 6 tablespoons of water and pour into the slow cooker.
+- Dissolve 4 teaspoons of cornstarch in 6 tablespoons of water and pour into the crockpot.
 Stir to combine with the sauce.

-- Replace lid and cook sauce on high for ten more minutes or until slightly thickened.
+- Replace lid and cook sauce on high for 10 more minutes or until slightly thickened.

 I made this and it was a big hit with all my family.
 Love your recipes.